Is it Possible for the NYC Metropolitan Area Feed Itself From Its Foodshed?

 In New Jersey, there is no one organization that has put so much information in one place, but among others, The Foodshed Alliance is a grassroots, non-profit devoted to promoting

-foodshed_bg_top1sustainable farming and locally grown, fresh, healthy food in northwestern New Jersey.
+sustainable farming and locally grown, fresh, healthy food in northwestern New Jersey.
 The Foodshed Alliance believes “that the future of our health, our land, and our communities depends, to great extent, on the existence of local farms–that farmers are the keystone to our connection with our food, the land and our sense of place.
 It is this conviction that drives us to work, with farmers, consumers, and agricultural professionals to foster a self-sustaining “foodshed” that supports farmers, nourishes people, respects the land, and strengthens our communities;” Local Harvest a national organization has listed New Jersey farms, CSA’s, farmers markets, restaurants, grocery/co-ops, wholesalers, meat processors, and other local food growers and purveyors; and Genesis Farm, an organization that advocates for foodshed protection, earth literacy and transtion culture.
 “At Genesis Farm we raise serious questions about the global crises and evoke the rich spiritual insights that are within the hearts of all people.
 Focusing on connections between the health of Earth and of human communities within particular bioregions, we address the basic issues of our time in concert with all people of good will, learning together how to become part of creating that health, both inwardly and outwardly.”

 NOFA NJ, the “Northeast Organic Farming Association of New Jersey is dedicated to supporting organic and sustainable food, farming, and gardening in New Jersey through education, technical assistance, and policy action.”
 Each year NOFA publishes a “Find Local Food” publication, as well as holding two conferences, workshops, and training for “new” farmers.

-Duke Farms has and continues to develop programs and internships as well as an pilotduke farms organic farm,stewardship, community gardens, and Permaculture education at their Hillborough, NJ property.
+Duke Farms has and continues to develop programs and internships as well as an pilot organic farm,stewardship, community gardens, and Permaculture education at their Hillborough, NJ property.
 It is likely that Duke Farms may be expanding its local food initiative as a result of the hiring of their new Executive Director, Michael Catania.

 Next Steps: